 It's common to see multiple devices connected to a single VPN account, although the exact number varies depending on the provider.
 Some providers may offer up to 10 connections, while others offer an unlimited number.
 But do you need a VPN if you're logging in to the Internet from home?
-Probably not.
+The answer is probably not.
 When you set up your home Wi-Fi network, you likely secured it with a password.

-That's why you may not need the extra security of a VPN to protect your online activity.
-Many VPNs are designed to prevent malicious users from hacking into your network, which is something that mainly affects public connections and is unlikely to happen from home.
-In simple terms, a VPN provides an encrypted server and hides your IP address from corporations, government agencies, and potential hackers.
-However, your Internet Service Provider (ISP) can detect if you're using a VPN by looking at your IP address.
+This means that you may not need the extra security of a VPN to protect your online activity.
+While VPNs are designed to prevent malicious users from hacking into your network, this is something that mainly affects public connections and is unlikely to happen from home.
+However, if you're using a public Wi-Fi network, logging in through a VPN can help protect your browsing activity from cybercriminals, hackers, and other spies.
+A VPN can safeguard your devices, including desktops, laptops, tablets and smartphones, from prying eyes.

 It also keeps your identity secure even when using public or shared Wi-Fi networks, and ensures that your data remains private from any third parties on the Internet.
 A VPN makes it much more difficult for an outside observer, such as an advertiser, to correlate your online traffic with you.
 This means that spies could track your online activity and see your IP address until you reconnect with your VPN provider.
 Since a VPN uses an IP address that isn't your own, it allows you to maintain your online privacy and browse the web anonymously.